Contrasting Advent Technologies (ADN) & Its Rivals

 |2.53

 29.9% of Advent Technologies shares are owned by institutional investors.
 Comparatively, 52.5% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by institutional investors.
-26.1% of Advent Technologies shares are owned by company insiders.
-Comparatively, 15.2% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+26.1% of Advent Technologies shares are owned by insiders.
+Comparatively, 15.2% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

 Profitability